orbeon/orbeon-forms-doc/Orbeon-Forms-Features-~-Database-Support.md

 ## Third-party support

 A third-party [MarkLogic persistence layer for Orbeon Form Runner](https://gitlab.dyomedea.com/marklogic/orbeon-form-runner-persistence-layer/tree/master) is available.
-Please not that this is currently not officially supported by Orbeon.
+As of 2015-03-02, this does not support versioning and owner/group-based permissions.
+Also please note that this is currently not officially supported by Orbeon.